Our knowledge of orthopaedics. Your best health.

 Many types of medicines are available to help control pain, including opioids, non-steroidal anti-inflammatory drugs (NSAIDs), and local anesthetics.
 Treating pain with medication can help you feel more comfortable, which will help your body heal and recover from surgery faster.

-Opioids can provide excellent pain relief; however, they are narcotics and can be addictive.
-It is important to use opioids only as directed by your doctor and to stop taking these medications as soon as your pain starts to improve.
+Opioids can provide excellent pain relief; however, their use has risks and complications.
+These medications can be addictive and potentially dangerous.
+It is therefore important to use opioids only as directed by your doctor, to use as little as possible for as short a time as possible, and to stop taking them as soon as your pain starts to improve.
+Tell your doctor if your pain has not begun to improve within a few days after surgery.

 Weightbearing.
 You will begin putting weight on your knee immediately after surgery.
 You may need a walker, cane, or crutches for the first several days or weeks until you become comfortable enough to walk without assistance.